Why Diversity and Inclusion matter on transport construction sites

 This guidance is a call to action for decision makers and leaders across the sector.
 If we want to build infrastructure that works for everyone, we must design it with inclusion at its core — from site to station.

-Annual membership of Women in Transport is £60 per year providing access to professional development and networking opportunities.
-We very much welcome guest blogs from our members - a great way to share the incredible diversity of opportunity in transport, raise your profile and connect with our community.
-Join us today.
+Membership of Women in Transport is only £5 a month and provides access to our busy events programme, professional development and networking opportunities.
+We also welcome guest blogs from our members – a great way to raise your profile and connect with our community.